tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 While you are adding secret keys, also [add your search API key](#section-bing-adding-key) to the file `bing.key`.
 This will ensure that the search functionality in Rango is enabled.
 You'll again want to keep this file outside of your repository.

 ### Turning off `DEBUG` Mode
-Next, you need to turn off the debug mode.
-If you leave debug mode on, you can providing hackers with sensitive information about your web application when they get it to crash through the helpful error messages that will have undoubtedly helped you during development.
+Next, you need to turn off debug mode.
+If you leave debug mode on, your deployment can provide malicious users with sensitive information about your web application when they get it to crash through the helpful error messages that will have undoubtedly helped you during development.

 Therefore, we highly recommend that you instruct Django that it is now running on a production server.
 To do this, open your project's `settings.py` file and change `DEBUG = True` to `DEBUG = False`.
 This disables [Django's debug mode](https://docs.djangoproject.com/en/2.1/ref/settings/#debug), and removes explicit error messages.
 However, you can still view Python stack traces to debug any exceptions that are raised as people use your app.
 These are provided in the server logs, as we will [discuss later](#section-deploy-logfiles).